andrehora/spotflow/README.md

 ## Usage

-SpotFlow can be run from the command-line or programmatically via API.
+SpotFlow can be run from the command-line.

-### Command-line

 We can use SpotFlow to collect data from the execution of any Python program.
 For example, to run `my_program.py`, we could originally use the following command-line: